 Take a look at some of the best castles in Cornwall to visit.
 Have the best trip!

 1.)
 St. Michael’s Mount

 Take a short boat ride (or walk in low tide) from Mount’s Bay coast to the island.
-This castle even has it’s own restaurants that serve locally sourced sea-food!
+This castle even has its own restaurants that serve locally sourced seafood and lots of freshly baked scones.
 Yum!

 2.)
 Trerice Manor